Truyen-bo/JAVA-FUNDAMENTAL/Breaking_the_Surface/README.md

 Java has multiple ways to use just a tiny part of the Java platform to run on smaller devices (depending upon the version of Java you;re using).
 It's very popular for IoT (Inernet of Things) development.
 And, of course, lots of Android development is done with Java and JVM languages.

+# Phrase-O-Matic
+- How it WORKS

+In a nutshell, the program makes three lists of words, then randomly picks one word from each of the three lists, and prints put the result.
+Don't worry if you don't understand exactly what's happening in each line.
+For goodness sake, you've got the whole book ahead of you, so relax.
+This is just a quick look from a 30,000-foot outside-the-box targeted leveraged paradigm.

+1. The first step í to create three String arrays -- the containers that ưill hold all the words.
+Declearing and creating an array is easy, here's a small one:

+String[] pets = {"Fido"; "Zeus"; "Bin"};

+Each word is in quotes (as all good Strings must be) and separated by commas.

+2. For each of the three lists (arrays), the goal is to pick a random word, so we have to know how many words are in each list.
+If there are 14 words in a list, then we need a random number between 0 and 13 (Java arrays are zero-based, so the firs word is at position 0, the second word position 1, and the last word is pisition 13 in a 14-element array).
+Quite handily, a java array is more than happy to tell you ít length.
+You just have to ask.
+In the pets array, we'd say:

+int x = pets.length;

+and x would now hold the value 3.

+3. We need three random numbers.
+Java ships out of the box with several ways to generate random numbers, including java.util.Random (we will see later why this class name is prefixed with java util).
+The nextInt() method returns a random number between 0 and some number we give it, not including the number that we give it.
+So we'll give it the number of elements (the array length) in the list wr're using.
+Then we assign each result to a new variable.
+We could just as easily have a askef for a random number between 0 and 5, not including 5:

+int x = randomGenerator.nextInt(5);

+4. Now we get to build the phrase, by picking a word from each of three lists and smooshing them together (also inserting spaces between words).
+We use the "+" operator which concatenates (we prefer the more technical smooshes) the String objects together.
+To get an element from an array, you give the array the index number (position) of the thing you want by using:

+String s = pets[0];     // s is now the String "Fido"

+s = s + " " + "is a dog";    // s is now "Fido is a dog"

+5. Finally, we print the phrase to the command line and...
+We're in marketing.